The Perpetuity of the Sabbath

 There are is [sic] three key phrases found in conjunction with the Sabbath that are used as the basis for teaching that the Sabbath is perpetual.
 The first key phrase is throughout your generations (Ex.
 31: 13).
 The second key phrase is the term perpetual (Ex.
 31: 16), which is taken to mean “unending.”
 The third key phrase is the term for ever (Ex.
 31: 17), which is taken to mean “eternal,” and therefore, still mandatory today.

 Incidentally, the KJV also uses the term “everlasting” in conjunction with the Sabbath albeit by implication in Leviticus 24:8.
-Also, Dr. Fruchtenbaum fails to include or reference other phrases in verses like Isaiah 66:23-23, Isaiah 56:6-7, Ezekiel 44:22 or Ezekiel 46:1 that also teach the perpetuity of the Sabbath.
+Also, Dr. Fruchtenbaum fails to include or reference other phrases in verses like Isaiah 66:23-23, Isaiah 56:6-7, Ezekiel 44:22 or Ezekiel 46:1 which also teach the perpetuity of the Sabbath.
 For instance, Isaiah 66:22-23 uses the phrase “the new heavens and the new earth…shall remain before me” in conjunction with “from one Sabbath to another.”
 According to the Keil & Delitzsch Commentary on the Old Testament, Isaiah 66:23 means that in the future, the Sabbath “will still be celebrated.”
-Also, the Old Testament Commentary by Robert Jamieson, A. R. Fausset and David Brown adds that Isaiah 66:23 means the Sabbath “is therefore perpetually obligatory on earth.”
-Dr. John P. Lange, in his commentary sees these Sabbaths yet to come as being “celebrated by all flesh in the old Jewish fashion.”
+Also, Robert Jamieson, A. R. Fausset and David Brown in their Old Testament Commentary remark that Isaiah 66:23 means the Sabbath “is therefore perpetually obligatory on earth.”
+Dr. John P. Lange, in his Bible commentary sees these Sabbaths yet to come as being “celebrated by all flesh in the old Jewish fashion.”
 The point is, the assertions made by these theologians agree with the idea that Isaiah 66:23 is “referring [to] the new heavens and earth when mankind will enter eternity” and “gather each Sabbath day around the throne and worship before the Lord.”
 Therefore, the “everlastingness” of Isaiah 66:22’s “new heavens and the new earth” is just as pertinent as the three key phrases mentioned by Dr. Fruchtenbaum.

 a.
 The Meaning of “Throughout Your Generations”